pnfsoftware/jeb-androsig/README.md

 Minimum JEB version: [2.3 Pro](https://www.pnfsoftware.com/jeb2/)

-Tutorial on how to use: [Blog post](https://www.pnfsoftware.com/blog/jeb-library-code-matching-for-android/)
+Tutorial on how to use: [Blog post](https://www.pnfsoftware.com/blog/jeb-library-code-matching-for-android/) (important read)

+Remember to download a signatures bundle for common libraries, eg [this one](http://jebdecompiler2.s3.amazonaws.com/androsig_db_20160901.zip), as instructed in the tutorial linked.

 ## Building from Source

-Use the provided build.xml to build both plugins (packaged in a single JAR); make ure that the plugin version number 'x.y.z' in AndroidSigApplyPlugin matches the one in AndroidSigGenPlugin, and specify it on the command line.
+Use the provided build.xml to build both plugins (packaged in a single JAR); the version number 'x.y.z' is located in AndroSigCommon.
+Build using the following ant command:

 `$ ant -Dversion=x.y.z`